burkeholland/quick-start/src/chapters/chapter2.md

 ## App building blocks

-Now that you have your environment set up and the initial version of the app downloaded to your local computer, you can open it in your text editor and start exploring the codebase.
+Go ahead and can open the codebase in your text editor of choice.
 Let's take a look at the directory structure of a NativeScript app.

 ### Directory structure